samikshabhujabal/Attendance-Management-/README.md

 Use the console menu to:
-$ java AttendanceApp

    --- Attendance Menu ---
          1. Add student
         2. List students
         3. Mark today’s attendance
         4. View attendance by date
         5. Exit